MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DatabaseAvailabilityGroup.md

 The default value is 01:00:00 (1 hour).
 To disable this feature, specify the value `([System.Threading.Timeout]::InfiniteTimeSpan)`.

-**Note**: Don't specify a value larger than 49.7 days.
-A larger value will cause errors.
+**Important**: Don't specify a value larger than 49.7 days.
+A larger value will crash MSExchangeRepl.exe with an ArgumentOutOfRangeException error on all DAG members.

 ```yaml
 Type: TimeSpan